Go to the Students section

 12.1 Students are not expected to need to use the Exceptional Circumstances Policy repeatedly during their studies.
 The University has a responsibility to monitor the progress of students throughout their studies and intervene where progress is not being made at the expected rate.

-12.2 Where a student is not moving through the levels of their studies at the expected rate because of multiple applications for consideration of exceptional circumstances, the University will initiate a conversation with the student to identify any underlying issues or additional support needs.
+12.2 Where a student is not moving through the levels of their studies at the expected rate because their circumstances are causing them to make multiple applications for consideration of exceptional circumstances, the University will initiate a conversation with the student to identify any underlying issues or additional support needs.

 12.3 Where additional support needs are identified, the University will put reasonable adjustments in place.
 In other circumstances, it may be in the student’s best interests to take a period of approved temporary withdrawal in order to recover before returning when the student is in a position to fully engage with their studies.
 In certain circumstances, it may be appropriate for the University to commence the Fitness to Study procedure.